carbon-language/carbon-lang/llvm/lib/Target/SystemZ/README.txt

 --

-We should probably model just CC, not the PSW as a whole.
-Strictly speaking, every instruction changes the PSW since the PSW contains the current instruction address.

---

 We don't use the condition code results of anything except comparisons.

 Implementing this may need something more finely grained than the z_cmp